JDcom (JDON) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 JDcom Historical Price

-According to the latest data gathered on JDcom live price page, the current price of JDcom is 33.74USD.
+According to the latest data gathered on JDcom live price page, the current price of JDcom is 33.6USD.
 The circulating supply of JDcom(JDON) is

 In the past 24 hours, JDcom has shown a price movement of